Shwetanshu/Kubernetes-example/Architecture/README.md

 1. kube-apiserver

-...Gate keeper for everything in kubernetes<br/>
+   Gate keeper for everything in kubernetes<br/>
-...EVERYTHING interacts with kubernetes through the apiserver
+   EVERYTHING interacts with kubernetes through the apiserver

 2. etcd